Summary: Parables for Stewards, Pt. 5

 “A bad hire is the worse mistake managers can make.”

-“A bad hire is worse than no hire.” (the most popular on the Net)
+“A bad hire is worse than no hire.” (the most popular on the Internet)

-A management company (Right Management) surveyed 444 human-resource professionals to determine how much it costs a company to replace an employee who doesn’t work out, including the cost of recruitment, training, severance and lost productivity.
-15% say it is equal to the employee’s annual salary, a high 42% claim it costs them two times the annual salary, a lower 26% answer to three times annual salary, a surprising 6% maintain it is four times, and a shocking 11% insist it is five times!
+A management company (Right Management) surveyed 444 human-resource professionals to determine how much it costs a company to replace an employee that doesn’t work out, including the cost of recruitment, training, severance, and lost productivity.
+Fifteen percent say it is equal to the employee’s annual salary, a high 42 percent claim it costs them two times the annual salary, a lower 26 percent answer to three times annual salary, a surprising 6 percent maintain it is four times, and a shocking 11 percent insist it is five times!
 (USA Today 7/25/06, “High Cost of a Bad Hire”)

 No parable of Jesus is more controversial to tackle and more difficult to understand than the parable of the unjust steward, and critics of the Bible have a field day pointing to the apparent contradiction and questioning the propriety of the metaphor.
-The target group in Jesus’ parable was the Pharisees even though it is addressed to the disciples.
-He used a dishonest crook not to teach his disciples to learn from his dishonesty but to learn despite his dishonesty; not to learn from him, but to learn about him.
+The target group in Jesus’ parable was the Pharisees even though the parable is addressed to the disciples.
+He used a dishonest crook not to teach His disciples to learn from the world’s dishonesty but to learn despite his dishonesty; not to learn from him, but to learn about him.

-The Intuition Quotient: Don’t Be Inept on the Job
+The Industry Quotient: Don’t Be Inept on the Job

 16:1 Jesus told his disciples: “There was a rich man whose manager was accused of wasting his possessions.
 2 So he called him in and asked him, 'What is this I hear about you?
 Give an account of your management, because you cannot be manager any longer.'
 (Luke 16:1-2)

-The steward was fired not because of corruption, embezzlement, fraud or theft.
+The steward was fired not because of corruption, embezzlement, fraud, or theft.
 He wasn’t cooking the books or lining his own pocket.
-He was not accused of wrongdoing but of wasting his employer’s possession and resources – of being careless, spendthrift and wasteful.
+He was not accused of wrongdoing but of wasting his employer’s possession, and resources – of being careless, spendthrift, and wasteful.
 The Greek word for “wasting” (v 1) is the same word applied to the prodigal who “squandered his wealth” in wild living (Luke 15:13).
-Worse, the steward never did something about it or did not have an answer for it.
+Worse, the steward never did something about it nor did he have an answer for it.
 Maybe he thought the employer wouldn’t miss the money.
 The employer was rich, but he was not a bank, and even if he could afford to absorb the loss, he wouldn’t want to maintain the payroll.
 The owner had to revamp or end the business or cut the manager and trim the payroll.
 At this point, he was not thinking of profit but of stopping the bleeding.

-The manager had a Washington or Sacramento big-government spend-spend or tax-tax mentality, spending the money of others and socking the bill to the taxpayers - or the owner, in this case.
-In today’s term, he was guilty of poor management and bad decision-making, but not of shoddy business practices or white-collar crime.
-He did not commit a crime or he would have been arrested, charged and jailed.
-Still, the man was clueless, naïve and oblivious to the problem.
-The Greek word “accused” (v 1) is used on no other person and in nowhere else in the Bible.
-He did not bring up the mistakes or missteps to the employer; the owner had to take up the matter with him.
+The manager had a Washington or Sacramento big-government spend-spend or tax-tax mentality, spending the money of others and socking the bill to the taxpayers - or the owner in this case.
+In today’s term he was guilty of poor management and bad decision-making, but not of shoddy business practices or white-collar crime.
+He did not commit a crime or he would have been arrested, charged, and jailed.
+Still, the man was clueless, naïve, and oblivious to the problem.
+The Greek word “accused” (v 1) is used on no other person and nowhere else in the Bible.
+He did not bring up the mistakes or missteps to the employer; the owner had to “call him in” (v 2).
+“Give” (v 2) is an imperative.
 The manager had nothing to say and nobody to blame.
-The rich man had to let him go; he was losing money on the manager who had no clue on how to repair the damage, repay the debt or recover the loss.
+The rich man had to let him go; he was losing money on the manager who had no clue on how to repair the damage, repay the debt, or recover the loss.
 The hiring was a disaster.
-The manager was paid good money to make more money, not to lose revenue or post losses for his employer.
+The manager was paid good money to make more money, not to cause trouble or post losses for his employer.

 The Intervention Quotient: Don’t Be Inflexible in Your Thinking